assylbeeeek/FInal_exam_CS2118/README.md

 # Final_exam_CS2118
 This repository provides the written code in with which we have completed all 3 tasks by Aiken, Sofiya, Adina, Irina, Assylbek.
+With some explanations, more in report file.
 (The code from linux terminal has this signs: ~, #, these making strikethrough and marked up text in github, so we removed these signs here in some places.
 Unfortunately, some of the written codes have not been saved.)\
 # Task 1 codes
 assylbek@assylbek-VirtualBox:$ sudo useradd new_user\